smartcontractkit/functions-toolkit/README.md

 ```
 {
-  FULFILLED = 0, // Indicates that calling the consumer contract's handleOracleFulfill method was successful
+  FULFILLED = 0, // Indicates that a Function was executed and calling the consumer contract's handleOracleFulfill method was successful
   USER_CALLBACK_ERROR = 1, // Indicates that the consumer contract's handleOracleFulfill method reverted
-  INVALID_REQUEST_ID = 2, // Internal error
-  COST_EXCEEDS_COMMITMENT = 3, // Indicates that the request was not fulfilled because the cost of fulfillment is higher than the estimated cost due to an increase in gas prices
-  INSUFFICIENT_GAS_PROVIDED = 4, // Internal error
-  SUBSCRIPTION_BALANCE_INVARIANT_VIOLATION, // Internal error
-  INVALID_COMMITMENT = 6, // Internal error
+  // all other codes indicate internal errors
 }
 ```